Troubleshooting Your First Popup

 Your popup trigger should look something like this now.

 The settings above tell the browser not to display the popup for 1 month after it's closed.

 Remember to Publish or Update your popup to save all of your changes and clear your caches.

 I don't want my popup to show on mobile phones. #

 Go to your Popup Settings > Targeting tab.
 Make sure you check these 2 checkboxes.

 - Disable this popup on mobile devices.

 See the screen capture below for how to disable your popup on mobile devices.

-Make sure to Publish or Update your popup to save any changes.
+Make sure to Publish or Update your popup to save any changes and clear your caches.
 Your popup should not display on mobile devices anymore.